 — from “The Whale” by Burl Ives

 In 2018 I posted a guide to candidates and organizations worth supporting for the midterm elections.
-I’ll be doing the same for the 2020 elections later next year, but for now, I want to recommend the following organizations worth supporting outside of any specific election cycle.… [more]
+I’ll be doing the same for the 2020 elections once the primaries are over and we know who the Democratic Presidential and Senatorial candidates will be, but for now, I want to recommend the following organizations worth supporting outside of any specific election cycle.… [more]

 It’s Election Day 2018, and I’m seeing it again: social media posts by ultra progressive friends celebrating Democratic victories as evidence of the imminent Revolution and decrying Republican victories as the result of voter suppression or voting machine shenanigans.
 Underlying these responses is the idea that the vast majority of Americans are really progressive at heart, and the only thing that’s stopping their Voice from being heard is a corrupt Establishment whose overthrow would result in all the people celebrating their newfound freedom.… [more]